 The high crags of the islands – Storfjell, Nykan, Stavøy, and Vedøy – are house to several rare species like lesser and greater storm petrels due to their remote locations.

 The islands are inhabited by a quarter of the seabird population in Norway.
 It is still worth to explore Røstland by boat.

 Built in the year 1887, Skomvær Lighthouse is worth visiting as it is the last Atlantic outpost in Lofoten.

-Also known as one of the most beautiful Lofoten landmarks and beautiful village in Norway, Reine is a picture-perfect fishing village located on Moskenesøy.
+Also known as one of the most beautiful Lofoten landmarks and beautiful villages in Norway, Reine is a picture-perfect fishing village located on Moskenesøy.

-It is a well-regarded tourist attraction which has always been a popular haunt for climbers and painters because of its exotic mountain views and the spectacular fjord.
+It is a well-regarded tourist attraction that has always been a popular haunt for climbers and painters because of its exotic mountain views and the spectacular fjord.

 You can take a fantastic boat trip across the Moskenstraumen for close-up views of the maelstrom.

 Be sure to stay in one of the iconic red fishing huts of Lofoten for a fantastic experience.
 It is perched high atop the tidal waters in several fishing villages of Lofoten.

 Most of these sjøhus have been turned into homestays to explore the landmarks.
 It was built to offer overnight stay for the visitors and fishermen.